-4.9 Other Bases for Claims/Enforcement Against Directors/Officers
+4.9 Other Bases for Claims/ Enforcement against Directors/Officers

 In addition to the potential claims mentioned under 4.8 Consequences and Enforcement of Breach of Directors' Duties, the board of directors of listed companies may be subject to criminal sanctions pursuant to the OaEC if it consciously, "against board's better knowledge", authorises payments to members of the executive management or receives inadmissible remuneration in violation of the applicable say-on-pay regulations (ie, by paying forbidden golden handshake payments, etc).
+It follows that decisions on remuneration for the board and executive management and their subsequent payment or receipt respectively have to be carefully prepared in compliance with OaEC.

 As a principle, companies cannot validly preclude the liability of directors and executive management in advance.
-The annual shareholder meeting may, however, grant discharge to the directors and executive management for the preceding business year.
-As a consequence, the company itself and all shareholders voting in favour of the resolution are precluded from bringing an action against the directors and executive management with regard to facts known to the shareholder meeting at the time.
+The annual shareholder meeting may, however, grant discharge to the directors and executive management, as well as to other organs of the company, for the preceding business year.
+As a consequence, the company itself and all shareholders voting in favour of the resolution are precluded from bringing an action against the directors and executive management with regard to facts known to the shareholder meeting at that time.